It's that time of year again - Sufganiyot season!

 For the past couple of years they started making them about a month ahead of Hanukah.
 Now that the candles are lit, the waiting line for a box of doughnuts goes around the block.

-I go to the sufganiyot stand that they put up especially each Hanukah at the Azrieli Mall in Tel Aviv.
-I always expect mayhem, people pushing and shouting and trying to cut the line like any self-respecting Israeli would do, but it's not like that at all!
+I go to the sufganiyot stand that they put up especially each Hanukkah at the Azrieli Mall in Tel Aviv.
+I always expect mayhem, people pushing and shouting and trying to cut the line like Israelis tend to do, but it's not like that at all!

 People stand patiently, engrossed in their smartphones, taking orders from family and friends on WhatsApp: